Azure/AppService/CONTRIBUTING.md

     - For Jekyll-related formatting, please see these [Jekyll Docs](https://jekyllrb.com/docs/posts/).
     - Our blog uses the popular [Minimal Mistakes](https://github.com/mmistakes) theme.
 If you would like to do advanced markup for your post, please see the [theme's utility classes](https://mmistakes.github.io/minimal-mistakes/docs/utility-classes/).

+#### Writing Tips

+Here are some quick tips to make your blog post clear, concise, and more effective:

+1. **Write an outline**.
+Before you jump into writing the article, outline the article using a bulleted list.
+Doing this will help you organize the content from top-to-bottom.
+1. [**Avoid using Passive Voice**](https://www.wikihow.com/Avoid-Using-the-Passive-Voice).
+In most cases, the subject of the sentence should come before the verb.
+This is good: _"John hit the ball"_.
+This is bad: _"The ball was hit by John"_.
+The object precedes the verb in the second example.
+Excessive use of the passive voice will make your article longer, less clear, and awkward to read.
+1. **Avoid run-on sentences**.
+Your article is likely going to cover a technical concept.
+Make things easy for the reader.
+Use short, concise sentences.
+1. **Don't narrate with the first person**.
+Whenever possible, avoid "we" or "I".
+In instructional articles, avoid using phrases like _"we will now deploy they app"_ or _"we will move to the next topic"_.
+These phrases don't serve any instructional purpose, and lengthen the article unnecessarily.
+    1. It is OK to refer directly to the reader as "you".
+For example, "Your web app is ready to deploy", or "You can now proceed to the next step".

 #### Add digital content

 You can add images, GIFs, or other digital content to your post by adding it to the `/media/` directory and referencing the file from the post.